 “This highlights how HIIT is a winning way to get strength, lean mass gains and aerobic fitness in one hit,” says Bryce Hastings, Les Mills Head of Research.

-The study also showed that after a 2.5-week break changes in aerobic capacity were lost but lean mass and strength gains were maintained by those who did resistance training and HIIT.
+The study also showed that after a 2.5-week break, changes in aerobic capacity were lost but lean mass and strength gains were maintained by those who did resistance training and HIIT.
 “It indicates that with HIIT – and resistance training – you can keep the strength and lean mass gains even after you’ve stopped,” says Hastings.

 This is good news if you’ve got a holiday on the horizon.
 Just like people preparing for surgery, chances are you want to go into your vacation feeling as fit, healthy, strong and happy as possible – and now you know HIIT could get you to that place, fast.
-And what’s more, you can enjoy a relaxing and restful break without worrying that your strength gains will be depleting.
+And what’s more, you can enjoy a relaxing and restful break without worrying that your strength gains are depleting.

 You can find more insights into how to maintain your fitness levels while taking a break from exercise here.